vietanhcoder/react-redux-todolist-v1/README.md

 ## actions.js

+(Only what happened NOT HOW the the app's state changes)

 1. import type of actions from "types" file
 2. Follow (three) action features we have (three) const respectively
 3. For each actions we have to follow some rules:
 - It always return an object.
 - The object has only 2 keys: type & payload(data)

-4. The name of funtions follow above features (while you read the names you can understand what it will do)
+4. The name of functions follow above features (while you read the names you can understand what it will do)
-- The name of funtions must with in camelCase
+- The name of functions must with in camelCase
-- The paragram(s) of funtion should be (a/an) feature(s)/elements which concern the actions. (sometimes, it is exactly an element in payload, depending on which action it can do)
+- The parameter(s) of function should be (a/an) feature(s)/elements which concern the actions. (sometimes, it is exactly an element in payload, depending on which action it can do)

 5. The "type" in the function:
-- It is should write same the name of function but writting in uppercase and having "_"
+- It is should write same the name of function but writing in uppercase and having "_"
 - It defines which type of the action.
 - Each action has a formal data follow above features E.g: